hibiki0827/backsta/README.md

 ## "What's in this repository?"

-This repository contains the jupyter book for the project <project_name> conducted within <lecture_name_year>.
+This repository contains the jupyter book for the project backsta conducted within SummerTerm2021 Methodological working in neuroscience.

-Please provide further information you would like to include here.
+Using a dataset of an auditory oddball task, I would like to investigate the standard stimuli that directly follow after a target or non-target deviant to determine how the brain reacts when going back to the standard pattern (e.g. whether the brain completely resets).
+I want to use the “repetition positivity” to see whether its amplitude is completely reset after a deviant or whether it only decreases.
+Furthermore I would like to know whether there is a difference whether the deviant beforehand was a target or not (so whether a given task was completed).

 ## "I have some questions..."